County Guide

 Key takeaways

-• Spokane County has an estimated 570,000 residents (U.S. Census Bureau, 2023 ACS) — Spokane city and Spokane Valley account for the majority of population and court filing volume.
+• Spokane County has approximately 570,000 residents (U.S. Census Bureau, 2023 ACS) — Washington's second-largest city is the county seat and the Inland Northwest regional hub.

-• Washington's portal split applies: Odyssey Portal for Spokane County Superior Court (felonies, civil, family); re:SearchWA for Spokane County District Court and Spokane Municipal Court (misdemeanors, traffic) — both required.
+• Two Washington portals required: Odyssey Portal for Spokane County Superior Court; re:SearchWA for Spokane County District Court, Spokane Municipal Court, and Spokane Valley Municipal Court as separate selections.

 Spokane County quick facts